Harold and Maude: Adaptations

+Stage play adaptation

+Colin Higgins turned the story into a stage play, which, itself adapted into French by Jean-Claude Carrière, opened in 1973 at the Théâtre Récamier in Paris and proved a major hit.
+With Madeleine Renaud as Maude and Daniel Rivière as Harold, the play was directed by Renaud's husband, Jean-Louis Barrault, and costumed by Yves Saint Laurent.
+Renaud would reprise the role in multiple revivals.

-Colin Higgins later adapted the story into a stage play.
-The original Broadway production, starring Janet Gaynor as Maude and Keith McDermott as Harold, closed after four performances in February 1980.
-The Yugoslav premiere of the play was staged at the Belgrade Drama Theatre (BDP) on March 23, 1980, two months after its performance on Broadway.
-Directed by Paolo Magelli, the main roles were played by Tatjana Lukjanova (Maude), Milan Erak (Harold), and Žiža Stojanović (Mrs. Chasen).
-After Milan Erak's passing, the role of Harold was taken over by Slobodan Beštić.
-The play was on the BDP repertoire until 2003 when Tatjana Lukjanova passed away.
+A London production, with Bessie Love mentioned for Maude, was planned for 1978 but didn't happen.
+Two years later, the Broadway production, starring Janet Gaynor as Maude and Keith McDermott as Harold, closed after four performances in February 1980.

+The Yugoslav premiere of Harold i Mod was staged at the Belgrade Drama Theatre (BDP) on March 23, 1980, directed by Paolo Magelli, with Tatjana Lukjanova (Maude), Milan Erak (Harold), and Žiža Stojanović (Mrs. Chasen).
+Slobodan Beštić later assumed the role of Harold.
+The play remained in the BDP repertoire until Lukjanova's death in 2003.

+In Brazil, the first run of the play premiered in 2007, directed by João Falcão and starring Arlindo Lopes as Harold and Gloria Menezes as Maude.
+Nivea Maria later assumed the role of Maude.

+French television adaptation

-A French adaptation for television, translated and written by Jean-Claude Carrière, appeared in 1978.
+A French adaptation for television, translated and written by Jean-Claude Carrière, aired in 1978.
 It was also adapted for the stage by the Compagnie Viola Léger in Moncton, New Brunswick, starring Roy Dupuis.

+Musical adaptation

 A musical adaptation, with songs by Joseph Thalken and Tom Jones, premiered at the Paper Mill Playhouse in Millburn, NJ, in January 2005.
 The production starred Estelle Parsons as Maude and Eric Millegan as Harold.

 Unproduced sequel and prequel

-Higgins expressed interest in 1978 about both a sequel and prequel to Harold and Maude.
-The sequel, Harold's Story, would have Cort portray Harold's life after Maude.
-Higgins also imagined a prequel showing Maude's life before Harold, Grover and Maude had Maude learning how to steal cars from Grover Muldoon, the character portrayed by Richard Pryor in Higgins' 1976 film Silver Streak.
-Higgins wanted Gordon and Pryor to reprise their respective roles.
+Higgins expressed interest in 1978 regarding both a sequel and prequel to Harold and Maude.
+Cort would return for Harold's Story, living life after Maude.
+Higgins also imagined the prequel Grover and Maude, where Maude learns how to steal cars from Grover Muldoon—the character portrayed by Richard Pryor in Higgins' 1976 film Silver Streak—with Gordon and Pryor reprising their respective roles.